kmoroz/WanaKanaShaapu/README.md

 ## 🐊🦀 Basic Overview

 `WanaKanaShaapu` is a utility library for converting Japanese characters to the Latin ones and detecting the Japanese language in a given input.
-The C# version is ported from <a href="https://github.com/wanikani/wanakana" title="ft_shrek">WanaKana JS</a> v5.0.0.
+The C# version is ported from <a href="https://github.com/wanikani/wanakana" title="wanakana">WanaKana JS</a> v5.0.0.

 ## 🐊🦀 Original Documentation